Can You Freeze Shellfish?

 Freezing Fresh Clams in the Shell

-The process for freezing fresh clams in their shells is extremely simple.
+The process of freezing fresh clams in their shells is extremely simple.
 Take the following steps to ensure that they are stored safely:

-Discard any clams that are open as this is a sign that the clam has died.
+- Discard any clams that are open, as this is a sign that the clam has died.
+Tap the shell before discarding.
+If it closes by itself, the clam is still alive.

 Freezing Shucked Clams Out of Their Shells